Park, Washington, DC

 Welcome to the Ballpark E-Guides Nationals Park Page!

-Despite the limited on-field success of the Nationals since moving to Washington from Montreal, the team in red has developed a following that is eager to see them become a winner.
-All you need do is see the crowds at Stephen Strasburg starts to see this.
+Since moving to Washington from Montreal, the team in red has developed a following that is eager to see them become a winner.

 The charm of Nationals Park is in its fitting in with a neighborhood rebuilding.
 It is very easy to reach by Metro subway, and the center field entrance is the most attractive of the ballpark.
 The walk from the Navy Yard Station to the gate is peppered with T-shirt vendors, party areas and promotions; Nationals Park has not taken long to build a pre-game baseball atmosphere.